ben-nathanson/github-pages-experiment/_posts/2023-07-25-choosing-api-identifiers.md

 # Conclusions

 - Use a GUID.
-- If a GUID feels "too ugly", use a Short GUID.
-- Never use row IDs or timestamps.
+- Avoid row IDs or timestamps.

 ## Grains of Salt 🧂 and Extra Bits
 - This advice comes from working at just two companies for four